PackagePages/LaravelPackage.com/docs/08-models-and-migrations.md

 }
 ```

 Finally, we need to verify that our test `User` can create a `Post` and that it is stored correctly.

-Since we are not creating a new post using a call to a specific route in the application, I would store this test also in the `Post` unit test.
+Since we are not creating a new post using a call to a specific route in the application, let's store this test also in the `Post` unit test.
 In the next section on “Routes & Controllers”, we’ll make a POST request to an endpoint to create a new `Post` model and therefore divert to a Feature test.

-A test method that verifies the desired behavior between a `User` and a `Post` could look as follows:
+A Unit test that verifies the desired behavior between a `User` and a `Post` could look as follows:

 ```php
 // 'tests/Unit/PostTest.php'